Brittle Type 1 Diabetes Statistics Updated 11/12/2019

 Brittle diabetes is obviously a very rare form of Type 1 diabetes.

-Cost of diabetes to the US economy - $266 billion as of 2017. and $825 Billion globally based on the latest Harvard University study.
+Cost of diabetes to the US economy - $266 billion as of 2017. and $825 Billion globally based on the latest 2018 Harvard University study.
+Diabetes is expected to become a one trillion dollar industry in 2020.